BLIK Level 0

 Request parameters

-The request is analogous to the standard payment registration, with additional BLIK-specific fields:
+The request is the same as for standard payment registration, with additional BLIK-specific fields:

 | Field | Type | Required | Description |